How to apply

 Basically there are 2 different options in terms of how places are funded

 Salaried places – where trainees are paid while they train and their tuition fees are paid for them.
-Only applicants with at least 3 years paid work experience are eligible to apply for a salaried place salaried places are School Direct so you have to apply through the lead school who has been allocated the places.
+Salaried places are School Direct so you have to apply through the lead school that has been allocated the places.
 All our salaried places are through Lyons Hall Primary and Secondary Partnership.

-Non-salaried (sometimes called tuition fee funded places) – where trainees pay their tuition fee – for our programme this is £8600 and can be up to £9000 with other providers.
+Non-salaried (sometimes called tuition fee funded places) – where trainees pay their tuition fee.
 Most trainees are eligible for student finance and get a student loan to pay for their fees (see finance section).

-For 2017-18 all applications need to be made through UCAS Teacher Training www.ucas.com/apply/teacher-training
+For 2019-20 all primary applications need to be made through UCAS Teacher Training www.ucas.com/apply/teacher-training

 To apply to us through UCAS you can search for us directly as Essex Primary SCITT (non-salaried places only) or you can apply to us for a School Direct place through 2 of our lead schools: